-Think calmly about what you are being told, ask yourself if it makes sense.
+Think calmly about what you are being told, and ask yourself if it makes sense.
 Don’t give out any personal details.
 If it feels wrong, hang up.

 Making a cup of tea is the perfect opportunity to get away from the phone, pause and reflect on what to do next.

 If the caller claimed to be from a company, call the official number (not the number you were called by) and ask whether they’ve called you.

-We take your security very seriously, so if you've received an email pretending to be from TalkTalk or another business, please let us know.
+We take your security very seriously, so if you've received an email pretending to be from TalkTalk, please let us know.

 With our free calling feature Caller Display, you can see the person who is calling you before you pick up the phone.
 Always be on guard from someone who is calling who you don’t know, if in doubt just hang up.

 With our calling feature Last Caller Barring you can easily block the last person who called you by dialling 14258 for free.

 Always get the details from a trusted source such as the official website or your latest bill.
 If you receive a call that feels suspicious, hang up and call back on the official number.
 Phone a friend on a trusted number first, to make sure the previous caller has hung up.